From time immemorial, famous project managers effected great shifts in achievement.

 Gantt’s Lesson: Gantt applied scientific rigor to his projects, creating a system that made inefficiencies clear to see.
 His political and social beliefs were decades ahead of his time, but were the forebears of today’s socially responsible companies that seek to reduce their negative impact on the world.

-While the records aren’t clear, Ustad Ahmad Lahori is said to be the chief architect and project manager of the construction of the Taj Mahal in Agra, India.
+While the records aren’t clear, Ustad Ahmad Lahori is said to be the chief architect and star project manager of the construction of the Taj Mahal in Agra, India.

 The project for the Taj Mahal was undertaken to create a tomb for the third wife of Shah Jahan in 1631.
 His wife, Mumtaz Mahal, was a Persian princess who had died giving birth to their 14th child.
 He was so distraught that he commissioned one of the great wonders of the world to commemorate her life.